willieneis/bayesian-algorithm-execution/README.md

 > International Conference on Machine Learning (ICML), 2021\
 > _arXiv:2104.09460_

+See also the [BAX website](https://willieneis.github.io/bax-website/) for additional details and animations.

 ### One-sentence summary

 Extending Bayesian optimization from estimating global optima to estimating other function properties defined by the output of algorithms.

 ### Abstract